iBenCod/Intelligent-Decision-Support-System-IDSS/README.md

 <h2>Team Contribution</h2>
 <br>
-<p><i><b></b>The project was completed through joint teamwork, where all members collaborated naturally across the different stages of development.
+<p><i><b>The project was completed through joint teamwork, where all members collaborated naturally across the different stages of development.
 Tasks were shared, discussed, and implemented together, which means the final outcome reflects the collective effort of the entire team.
 Each member contributed to the project as part of a unified team working toward one goal.</i></b></p>

 <br>
 <h2>Project Description</h2>